Cleddau Bridge: History

 Pembrokeshire is divided by the Cleddau.
 Hobbs Point in Pembroke Dock on the south side and Neyland on the north side are less than 1 mi apart across the waterway but to drive from one to the other, a journey of 28 mi by road was required.
 Between 1858 and 1950, the Admiralty permitted operation of steam ferries between the two towns.
 From 1950, the County Council operated a ferry service, with capacity for 24 vehicles and 250 pedestrians.

 A decision was taken in the 1960s to replace the ferry service: two bridges would be required, one crossing the Cleddau and a smaller bridge to the north of Neyland crossing Westfield Pill creek.
-Sir Alexander Gibb & Partners and Freeman Fox and Partners (now part of Hyder Consulting) were appointed as joint consulting engineers and the contract to build the bridge was awarded to A.E.
+Sir Alexander Gibb & Partners and Freeman Fox and Partners were appointed as joint consulting engineers and the contract to build the bridge was awarded to A.E.
 Farr Limited in September 1968 for £2.1 million.

 The project was expected to be completed by March 1971 but on 2 June 1970 a 230 ft cantilever being used to put one of the 150-tonne sections into position collapsed on the south side of the estuary.
 Four workers died and five were injured.
 Construction was halted until October 1972.
 The Merrison Committee of Inquiry into the Design and Erection of Steel Box Girder Bridges concluded that the cause of the collapse was the inadequacy of the design of a pier support diaphragm (a diaphragm of half the designed thickness was used), but considered "the failure of site organisation between the parties as of more general significance".
 The committee believed that the only relevant Code of Practice relating to the design of steel bridges in the UK was inadequate for applications such as the Cleddau Bridge, and they implemented Interim Design and Workmanship Rules.
 These rules laid the groundwork for a new British Standard covering box girder bridge design.
 As of 2007, the collapse during construction is the last major bridge disaster in the UK.